This term our theme is

 What an exciting term we have ahead of us Kingfishers!

 In DT, we will be using the story After the Storm by Nick Butterworth as our inspiration.
-We will be learning how to build a vehicle with moving wheels in order to build Percy the park keeper a new trailer to replace his broken wheel barrow!
-We will start our journey by investigating what wheeled products and toys can be found in school.
-We will study them carefully and draw labelled diagrams showing the different parts.
+We will be learning how to build a vehicle with moving wheels in order to build Percy the park keeper a new trailer to replace his broken wheelbarrow!
+We will start our journey by investigating the wheeled products and toys that can be found in school.
+We will study them carefully and draw detailed diagrams showing the different parts.
 We will then learn how to make fixed and free axles before designing and making our own vehicle for Percy!

-This term PE is on a Wednesday and Thursday afternoon.
-On a Wednesday afternoon, the Kingfishers will be developing their team work skills when applying their running, throwing and catching skills to a new sport (kickball) with Mr Andre.
-On a Thursday afternoon, they will be taking part in gymnastics, developing their movement skills and engaging in co-operative physical activities.
+This term PE is on a Monday and Thursday afternoon.
+On a Monday afternoon, the Kingfishers will be taking part in gymnastics, developing their movement skills and engaging in co-operative physical activities.
+On a Thursday afternoon, they will be developing their teamwork skills when applying their running, throwing and catching skills to a new sport (kickball) with Mr Andre.

 What a busy but exciting final term we have ahead of us Kingfishers!